CiaraLoughrey-scientist/barseq-Leishmania-2025/README.md

 IVIS contains the IVIS ex vivo imaging for the secondary infection tissue burdens, covered in Figure 6 and Extended Data Figure 8.

 Simulation contains the MATLAB simulation output datasets, covered in Figure 1.

+The subsampling_analysis folder contains all data relevant to the scripts in the Further_validation folder (Supplementary Figure 5 and 6 in the manuscript, relating to the Validation section of the Methods).

 ### Notes